Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Modelling radiation-mediated shocks

 When fitting, there are two additional parameters from the ones mentioned above, the normalization $K$ and the parameter $S$ that shifts the spectrum along the energy axis \citep{3ML_Vianello15}.
 In our setup, the $S$-parameter corresponds to the bulk Lorentz factor of the outflow, $\Gamma$.

 The similarity between the RMS and the KRA spectra implies that the KRA spectra also have two breaks, a high-energy and a low-energy one.
 For KRA, the high-energy break is determined by $\tr{}$, since in thermal Comptonization the electron temperature is related to the average fractional energy gain as $4\theta = \langle \Delta \epsilon / \epsilon \rangle$.
 Therefore, the maximum energy is $\epsmax = 4\tr{}$.
-The low-energy break in the immediate downstream corresponds to $\tuk{}$, i.e., the compressed upstream temperature.
+The low-energy break in the immediate downstream corresponds to $\tuk{}$, i.e., the compressed upstream temperature (see Figure \ref{fig:schematic} for a schematic spectrum).

 \citet{Samuelsson22, Samuelsson23, Wistemar23} found that the KRA model can fit observed GRB spectra very well, however, \citet{Samuelsson22} found that there is a strong degeneracy when fitting observed spectra.
 They identified that comoving spectra at different energies are identical in shape if the parameter combinations $\tr{} \tau$, $\tr{}/ \tuk{}$, and $y_r$ remain constant.
 Thus, with an unconstrained $\Gamma$, these can become identical observed spectra.
 Due to this degeneracy, only the spectral shape is known from a fit and not the absolute position in the comoving frame.
 However, once the Lorentz factor is known, this degeneracy is broken and one can retrieve the comoving absolute position from the observed spectrum, thus resolving $\tr{}$ and $\tuk{}$.